CapSens/loan-creator/README.md

 Interests are capitalized, i.e. added to the borrowed capital on each term.\
 Capital share shall be repaid in full and all interests paid at loan's end.

+`UncapitalizedBullet` same as bullet, the only difference is the interests\
+are NOT capitalized.

 There is no deferred time for `InFine` and `Bullet` loans as it would be equivalent to increasing loan's duration.

 ### Attributes